apache/incubator-heron/website/content/snippets/heron-eco-api.md

 ## Why the name ECO?

-/ˈekoʊ/ (Because all software should come with a pronunciation guide these days) ECO is an  acronym the stands for:
+/ˈekoʊ/ (Because all software should come with a pronunciation guide these days) ECO is an acronym that stands for:
 * Extensible
 * Component
 * Orchestrator